-Our cost of revenues consists primarily of (1) revenue sharing fees, including service fees retained by mobile operators, which are recognized as cost of revenues for revenues recorded on a gross basis, and revenue sharing fees paid to channel and content partners, (2) content and operational costs, including content procurement costs, salaries and benefits and other operating costs, (3) bandwidth costs and (4) business taxes and related surcharges.
+Our cost of revenues consists primarily of (1) revenue sharing fees, including service fees retained by mobile operators, which are recognized as cost of revenues for revenues recorded on a gross basis, and revenue sharing fees paid to channel and content partners, (2) content and operational costs, including content procurement costs, salaries and benefits and other operating costs, (3) bandwidth costs and (4) sales taxes and surcharges.
 The following table sets forth the components of our cost of revenues by amount and by percentage of total revenues for the periods indicated.

-For the Years Ended December 31, 2009) 2010 2011 RMB % RMB % RMB US\$ % (In thousan ds except perce ntages) Cost of revenues: Revenue sharing fees 75,496 28.8% 151,732 28.7% 285,960 45,435 30.1% Content and operational costs 61,815 23.5% 99,838 18.8% 171,707 27,281 18.1% Bandwidth costs 18,904 7.2% 19,552 3.7% 37,462 5,952 3.9% Business tax and surcharges 13,847 5.3% 28,301 5.4% 59,547 9,461 6.3% Total cost of revenues 170,062 64.8% 299,423 56.6% 554,676 88,129 58.4%
+For the Years Ended December 31, 2010 0 20 11 2012 RMB % RMB % RMB US\$ % (In thousands except percentages) Cost of revenues: Revenue sharing fees 151,732 28.7% 285,960 30.1% 263,518 42,298 23.7% Content and operational costs 99,838 18.8% 171,707 18.1% 227,934 36,585 20.5% Bandwidth costs 19,552 3.7% 37,462 3.9% 67,721 10,870 6.1% Sales taxes and surcharges 28,301 5.4% 59,547 6.3% 72,126 11,577 6.5% Total cost of revenues 299,423 56.6% 554,676 58.4% 631,299 101,330 56.8%

 Revenue Sharing Fees.
-We share the revenues generated from the majority of our MIVAS and from our mobile video services with the mobile operators through whose networks and/or service platforms we offer our MIVAS and mobile video services to our users, and channel partners through whose platforms we market and distribute our MIVAS and mobile video services.
+We recognize most mobile game service revenues and WVAS revenues on a gross basis.
+We share the revenues generated from these services with the mobile operators through whose networks and/or service platforms we offer our services to our users, and record the revenue sharing fee as cost of revenues.
+We also share the revenues generated from our MIVAS and mobile video services with channel partners through whose platforms we market and distribute our services.
 We also share certain MIVAS revenues with content providers, as applicable.
 The percentage allocations for our revenue sharing are determined with the relevant parties and vary by service.

 Content and Operational Costs.
-Our content costs consist of (i) personnel-related costs which include share-based compensation associated with content production and advertising sales support staff, (ii) payments we make to third-party professional media companies, (iii) the license fees we pay to Phoenix TV for the use of its content, (iv) content procurement costs and (v) production costs related to our in-house produced content.
-Our operational costs consist of channel testing costs related to event costs incurred in connection with advertising revenue-generating activities, rental costs, depreciation and other miscellaneous costs.
+Our content costs consist of (i) personnel-related costs which include share-based compensation associated with content production and advertising sales support staff, (ii) payments we make to third-party professional media companies, (iii) revenue sharing fees we pay to Phoenix TV Group for sales of its video content, (iv) the license fees we pay to Phoenix TV Group for the use of its content, (v) production costs related to our in-house produced content, and (vi) operational costs which consist of channel testing costs, event costs incurred in connection with advertising revenue-generating activities, rental costs, depreciation and other miscellaneous costs.